Fast Transients from Magnetic Disks Around Non-Spinning Collapsar Black Holes: Numerical setup

 \section{Numerical setup}

 We perform a series of 3D GRMHD collapsar simulations using the GPU-accelerated code \textsc{h-amr} \citep{Liska2022}, employing an ideal equation of state featuring an adiabatic index of $ \gamma = 4/3 $.
 The simulations follow the setup detailed in \citet{Gottlieb2022a}, featuring a BH of mass $\mbh = 4\,\msun$ embedded within a Wolf-Rayet star with a stellar radius of $R_* = 4 \times 10^{10}\,\cm $ and mass $M_* \approx 14\,\msun $.
 We vary the dimensionless spin parameter, $ a $, as outlined in Table~\ref{tab:Simulations}.
 The only model in which the BH spin might appreciably change during the simulation is $ \alpha0\omega\sigma HR$, which runs for $ 23.3\,\s $ with an initial BH spin of $ a = 0 $.
 However, we do not evolve the BH spin with accretion, as the outflow physics remains similar between BHs with spins of $ a = 0 $ and $ a_{\rm eq} = 0.1 $, as we will demonstrate.
+Due to computational time limitations, all other models were run until their outflow type (see below) could be determined.

 The initial mass density profile of the progenitor star is spherically symmetric, defined as

 where $\rho_0$ is determined by the condition that $M_* = \int_{0}^{R_*} \rho(r)dV$, and $r_g \equiv G\mbh/c^2 = 6\times 10^5\,\cm $ is the BH gravitational radius.
 The gas pressure in the star is assumed to be negligible ($ p \ll \rho c^2 $).
 The specific angular momentum profile of the stellar envelope increases at $r<70\,r_g$, and becomes constant for $ r>70\,r_g $ \citep{Gottlieb2023},